ptomulik/testmd/README.md

   * apt, aptitude (Debian),
   * ports (FreeBSD)

-The utilities provided by `repoutil` are devoted to developers of other modules, and are not intended to be used directly from puppet manifests.
+Utilities provided by `repoutil` are devoted to developers of other modules, and are not intended to be used directly from puppet manifests.

 ##Setup